shotstack/oas-api-definition/.shins/source/index.html.md

 ```

 Skew a clip so its edges are sheared at an angle.
+Use values between 0 and 3.
+Over 3 the clip will be skewed almost flat.

 ### Properties